-B. Shadowing - Shadowing, following, parallel operations, training, or any other use of a second or more instance of an image or scoring client, online or offline, is NOT permitted.

-C. Additional Compressed (NOT UNZIPPED) Image Downloads - Teams may place an additional ZIPPED download of each image in a given round of competition on other host computers.
+- B. Shadowing - Shadowing, following, parallel operations, training, or any other use of a second or more instance of an image or scoring client, online or offline, is NOT permitted. - C. Additional Compressed (NOT UNZIPPED) Image Downloads Teams may place an additional ZIPPED download of each image in a given round of competition on other host computers.
 If the host computer fails or the original download is corrupted or deleted, the team may use this compressed image.
-Coaches shall ensure that the zipped images are deleted after the competition round.

-D. Re-Opening Images - A second instance of an image may be opened if only the original image is corrupted or malfunctions.
+Coaches shall ensure that the zipped images are deleted after the competition round. - D. Re-Opening Images A second instance of an image may be opened if only the original image is corrupted or malfunctions.
 In this case, the original instance must be closed and deleted before the team opens another instance.
 If the original instance is not closed, the scoring engine will show multiple concurrent instances of the image, which is grounds for an inquiry and a penalty.
-The competition period time will continue regardless of the time required for opening a new image.

-E. Image Snapshots - Using image snapshots or similar capabilities is strictly prohibited.
+The competition period time will continue regardless of the time required for opening a new image. - E. Image Snapshots Using image snapshots or similar capabilities are allowed for CP-XVII.

 Snapshots include the use of host system file copy mechanisms to create a backup copy of an image.

-Snapshots or backups cannot be used to roll back to a previously known good state.
-If the competition image becomes corrupted or unusable, the team must start from the beginning with a clean image extraction from the zipped file.
+Snapshots or backups may be used to roll back to a previously known good state.
+If the competition image becomes corrupted or unusable, snapshots are an acceptable way of attempting to recover the competition image.

-3014 | Offensive Activity and Tampering
+3013 | Offensive Activity and Tampering